 - Overcoming Negative Thinking – The ABC Technique – Looking at; Adversity, Beliefs and Consequences and how understanding this process can help someone overcome negativity.
 Introducing an exercise that encourages participants to turn negative thoughts into positives.

-- Locus of Control – This model explores the idea that individuals perceive issues either from an internal or external perspective (thinks happen to them, or because of them).
+- Locus of Control – This model explores the idea that individuals perceive issues either from an internal or external perspective (things happen to them, or because of them).
 The model is introduced and participants explore an exercise that identifies their own outlook and the effect this might have on them.
 Includes tips on being more internally driven.

 - Levels of Resilience – Exploring the relationship between individual and organisational resilience and where there might be some crossover.